jbladant/ORCA2-demonstrator/Paleo_Earth.md

 - &namlbc namelist
   - rn_shlat = 2 => This is to be consistent with what is set for the dynamics later but really, it does not seem to matter really here.

-Then execute make_domain_cfg.exe and dom_doc.exe (the latter adding the namelist_cfg to the domain_cfg.nc file as a variable, for tracability):
+Then, execute make_domain_cfg.exe and dom_doc.exe (the latter adding the namelist_cfg to the domain_cfg.nc file as a variable, for tracability):
 ```
 ./make_domain_cfg.exe
 ./dom_doc.exe